 that focus on using expertise from our academic medical center to support primary care providers to deliver needed care and services for their patients and families within the context of their medical home.

-The intended audience for this webinar includes: healthcare providers, therapists, service coordinators and families interested in better understanding the initiatives underway to improve access to assessment and management for children with ASD/DD.
+for this webinar includes: healthcare providers, therapists, service coordinators and families interested in better understanding the initiatives underway to improve access to assessment and management for children with ASD/DD.

 Speakers from Children’s Hospital Colorado, Developmental Pediatrics: